zkbt/thistothat/README.md

 ```

 ### Authors
-This wrapper was make by [Zach Berta-Thompson](http://casa.colorado.edu/~bertathompson/).
+This wrapper was made by [Zach Berta-Thompson](http://casa.colorado.edu/~bertathompson/).
 The individual relations are drawn from the literature.
 If you use a particular relation, please be sure to cite the original reference for it, as indicated by the `.bibcode` attribute of that relation object.